amdelamar/oddox-dashboard/README.md

 This project is still in development.
 It is not easily modifiable for "new" blogs, but stay tuned.
 I plan to make a self-installing version once the main features are complete.

+Please use the [Rant](https://github.com/RamblingWare/Rant) project for full deployment details.

 ## Manually Build

 ``` bash